-Built for the noble prelate monsignor Costanzo Patrizi, and was then sold to brothers Ascanio and Prospero Costaguti whose heirs still maintain ownership of the palace and the noble title of Marquess.
+Built for the noble prelate monsignor Costanzo Patrizi, it was sold to brothers Ascanio and Prospero Costaguti, whose heirs still maintain ownership of the palace and the noble title of Marquess.

-Following the canon of Renaissance architecture, the palace features a piano nobile (main noble floor) accessed by a stately marble staircase.
+Following the canon of Renaissance architecture, the palace features a piano nobile (main noble floor) accessed by a stately staircase.
 The noble floor housed the main public rooms for receptions and parties as well as the master bedrooms.
 The piano nobile now occupies the Costaguti Experience.

-A Heavenly Scene by Nicolas Poussin
+A Heavenly Scene

-Signed by famed French painter Nicolas Poussin who also lived in the palazzo with his brother-in-law Gaspard Dughet, the charming ceiling fresco features figurative putti (flying baby angels) in a serene sky scene.
+Signed by famed French painter Nicolas Poussin who also lived int he palazzo with his brother-in-law Gaspard Dughet, the charming ceiling fresco features figurative putti (flying baby angels) in a serene sky scene.
 Marble monuments with laurel and doves add to the tranquil scene.